Objects are key to understanding object-oriented technology.

 In your own life you will find many examples of real-world objects:

-your stuffed panda, your desk, your television set, your jet ski.
+, your desk, your television set, your jet ski.

 Real-world objects share two characteristics: They all have